ausmartway/sso-to-tfc-via-auth0/SSO-to-TFC-using-Auth0.md

-Terraform Cloud for Business has released Single-Sign-On for customers so that you don't have to have use seperate credentials to authenticate with TFC.
+Terraform Cloud for Business has released Single-Sign-On for customers so that you don't have to use separate credentials to authenticate with TFC.
 You can configure SSO using the out-of-box integration with Okta, or a generic SAML 2.0 integration.
 Auth0 is a popular authentication platform for developers and has been adopted by some large enterprises.
-The best feature is that it is free for upto 7000 active users.
-In this artical I am going to show you how to use Auth0 as the Identity Provider to Single-Sign-on into Terraform Cloud for Business.
+The best feature is that it is free for up to 7000 active users.
+In this article, I am going to show you how to use Auth0 as the Identity Provider to Single-Sign-on into Terraform Cloud for Business.

 # Getting started

 I assume you already have a Terraform Cloud for Business plan. if you don't, please speak to your Hashicorp Account Manager or reach us from [here](https://www.hashicorp.com/contact-sales).

-You also need a Auth0 account, if you don't have one, you can get a free account [here](https://auth0.com/signup).
+You also need an Auth0 account, if you don't have one, you can get a free account [here](https://auth0.com/signup).

 Once it is enabled, you can access the SSO setup wizard.